Being a consumer in Taipei is very interesting because you get a much fuller experience of all the businesses around your neighborhood.

 They show their guts.

 And something about that makes it trustworthy enough.
 Something about that makes me want to come back and tell all my friends about it.
-Something about that makes me feel like all this time wasted on creating a fancy website, catchphrase, and what not is just a waste of time when really I just need to focus on one thing and one thing only.
+Something about that makes me feel like all this time spent creating a fancy website, catchphrase, and what not is just a waste of time when really I just need to focus on one thing and one thing only.
 Solve a real problem that people face every day.
 If you do that.
 Nothing else matters.
 Forget a minimalist logo.
 Forget a fancy website.
 Forget SEO optimization and what not.
 Show me you’re human.
 Because if you have my trust, then you’ll have my business.
 And in a world full of fancy packaging, bright colors and false perceptions of perfection.
 I find comfort in knowing that you’re not that perfect either.